schwaberdoodles/chef-cookbooks/metalprov/README.md

 ===========

 A cookbook to setup a hardware agnostic provisioning node powered by Razor with the Razor Micor Kernel image imported.
-This cookbook falls under stage 1 and 2 for Data Center Automation.
+This cookbook falls under stage 1-3 for Data Center Automation.
+Stage 3 (Service Provisioning) can be configured to execute post OS install.
+The Chef Broker hand off to chef to run respective service cookbooks.

 Requirements